FIFA panel upholds one-year ban on ex-German FA head Niersbach

-ZURICH FIFA's Appeals Committee on Friday rejected an appeal by former German Football Association (DFB) President Wolfgang Niersbach, maintaining a one-year ban on him imposed in July.
+ZURICH (Reuters) - FIFA officials have rejected an appeal by former German Football Association (DFB) president Wolfgang Niersbach, thereby maintaining a one-year ban on him imposed in July.

+The German has responded by stepping down from all his football roles.
+He also said he would not take his case to the Court of Arbitration for Sport, putting an end to his career as an administrator.

-Niersbach was suspended by world soccer's ruling body for failing to report potential misconduct surrounding the award of the 2006 soccer World Cup to Germany.
+Niersbach was suspended by world soccer's ruling body for failing to report potential misconduct surrounding the award of 2006 World Cup hosting rights to Germany.

-"The Appeal Committee determined that a one-year ban from taking part in any football-related activity (administrative, sports or other) at national and international level was adequate in this case," the committee said in a statement.
+"The Appeals Committee determined that a one-year ban from taking part in any football-related activity at national and international level was adequate in this case," the FIFA committee said in a statement on Friday.

-"In consequence, Mr Niersbach's ban for a period of one year is maintained as from 25 July 2016."
+"In consequence Mr Niersbach's ban for a period of one year is maintained as from 25 July 2016."

 The Appeals Committee said he had violated articles related to disclosure, cooperation and conflict of interest.